CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 ## Defining a AKS

-An AKS (Azure Kuberentes Cluster) is a Managed Kuberenetes Cluster in Azure.
+An AKS (Azure Kubernetes Cluster) is a Managed Kubernetes Cluster in Azure.

 ```
 resource "azurerm_kubernetes_cluster" "aks" {